rayova/cdk-ecs-keycloak/README.md

 # Keycloak Cluster Construct

 This CDK construct allows you spin up a HA Keycloak cluster on AWS ECS.
-You may use either Fargate or EC2 Capacity.

 > Note: For EC2 capacity, the ECS tasks require VPC networking.